monicahomescu/Tutorials-Management-in-Cpp/README.md

 # Tutorials-Management-in-Cpp

-You are very passionate about programing (otherwise you wouldn't be reading this) and C++ is a language close to your heart.
-On your way to becoming a guru, you study a lot and watch many tutorials.
-To make sure you do not miss any good tutorials, you absolutely need a software application to help you manage your tutorials and create watch lists.
 The application can be used in two modes: administrator and user.
 When the application is started, it will offer the option to choose the mode.

 **Administrator mode:** \
 The application will have a database , which holds all the tutorials.
 You must be able to update the database, meaning: add a new tutorial, delete a tutorial and update the information of a tutorial.
 Each **Tutorial** has a `title`, a `presenter` (name of the presenter person), a `duration` (minutes and seconds), a number of `likes` and a `link` towards the online resource containing the tutorial.
 The administrators will also have the option to see all the tutorials in the database.